astronomer/docs/learn/debugging-dags.md

 If your DAG is running but not at the schedule you intended take a look at the [DAG scheduling and timetables in Airflow](scheduling-in-airflow.md) guide.

-### Dependency conflicts

-A frequent cause of DAG import errors is not having supporting packages installed in your Airflow environment.
-For example, [provider packages](https://registry.astronomer.io/providers?page=1) that your DAGs use for hooks and operators must be installed separately.

-How you install supporting Python or OS packages is determined by your Airflow setup.
-If you are working with an [Astronomer project](https://docs.astronomer.io/astro/create-project), you can add Python and OS packages to your `requirements.txt` and `packages.txt` files respectively, and they will be automatically installed when your Docker image builds when you deploy or start a project locally.

-One thing to watch for, especially with Python packages, is dependency conflicts.
-If you are running Airflow using Docker, these conflicts can cause errors when you build your image.
-With the Astro CLI, errors and warnings are printed in your terminal when you run `astro dev start`, and you might see import errors for your DAGs in the Airflow UI when packages fail to install.
-In general, all packages you install should be available in your scheduler pod.
-To confirm you packages were installed successfully, see [Confirm your package was installed](https://docs.astronomer.io/astro/develop-project#confirm-your-package-was-installed).

-If you're unable to resolve package conflicts, add your DAGs to multiple projects that are run on separate Airflow deployments so that DAGs requiring conflicting packages are not in the same environment.
-For example, you might have a set of DAGs that require package X that run on Airflow Deployment A, and another set of DAGs that require package Y (which conflicts with package X) that run on Airflow Deployment B. Alternatively, you can use the [Kubernetes Pod Operator](https://registry.astronomer.io/providers/kubernetes/modules/kubernetespodoperator) to isolate package dependencies to a specific task and avoid conflicts in your Airflow environment.

 ## Tasks aren't running